slifty/torwolf/README.md

-Incommunicado: A game of communication, deception, and media
+TorWolf: A game of communication, deception, and media
 =============

 This document explains how to set up the code.